logicalperson0/alx-low_level_programming/0x02-functions_nested_loops/README.md

 3. The file 3-islower  a function that checks for lowercase character.

 4. The file 5-sign function that prints the sign of a number

+6. The file 6-abs computes the absolute value of an integer.